Search Through Time

 Query: "security policies before the incident"

-Result: What policies existed before the breach
+Result: What policies existed before the breach, with record timestamps proving when they were documented

 Project Post-Mortem